GiulioRomualdi/ho-ho-helper/README.md

 - Email notifications (if enabled) look like this:
   ```
    🎅 Ho Ho Ho, Alice! 🎁

    You have been chosen as the Secret Santa for... 🥁 *Charlie*! 🎉

    ✨ Make sure to prepare a thoughtful gift 🎁 and spread the holiday cheer! 🎄
+   💸 Remember: the maximum budget is 10 EUR.

    Wishing you a season full of joy, laughter, and surprises! ❄️

    Happy Holidays! 🕊️
    - Your Secret Santa Organizer 🎅
   ```

 ---